-3.5 percent of the course grade will be based on chapter quizzes.
+QUIZZES: 3% of the course grade will be based on quizzes.
 These quizzes are checks on your progress, i.e. are you ready for the upcoming exam.
-The quizzes will be due one day after the due date of the corresponding chapter's homework by 11:59 pm.
-You must work individually on these quizzes to gauge your mastery of the material and to give you a reality check on what you know or don't know.
-Treat the progress checks as a mini exam (as a trial to see whether you are prepared for an exam).
+There will be a quiz every Thursday (available for 24 hours and due by 11:59 pm).
+So be prepared.
+I will let you know via an announcement on canvas.
+You must work individually on these quizzes to gauge your mastery of the material and to give you a reality check on what you know or do not know.
+Treat each quiz as a mini exam (as a trial to see whether you are prepared for an exam).